How to Find Graduate School Scholarships

 Any student with a Bold.org profile has access to scholarship opportunities, no matter their education level.
 Graduate students can filter scholarships by education level or by major if they're looking for scholarships for a specific graduate program.
 Students can also consider this list of scholarships specifically for graduate students.

-Additionally, graduate students who are already enrolled should not feel deterred by this.
-Grad school scholarships are not only designed for new graduate students, meaning all eligible graduate students may apply.
+Although some scholarships focus on first year graduate students, those who are already enrolled should not feel deterred by this.
+On Bold.org, Grad school scholarships are not only designed for new graduate students, meaning all eligible graduate students may apply.

 How to find scholarships for graduate students